Grigor Dimitrov: 2025: 25th win in Brisbane, consecutive Miami semifinal, injury

+Dimitrov returned to the ATP Tour at the 2025 Rolex Paris Masters.
+In doubles, Dimitrov partnered Nicolas Mahut in Mahut’s last tournament of his career.
+They lost in the first round in a match tiebreak, ending Mahut’s career.
+In singles, Dimitrov beat Mpetshi Perricard in the first round, however withdrew from his second round encounter with Daniil Medvedev, citing a shoulder injury.
+This brought his 2025 season to an end.

 National representation

 Davis Cup

 Dimitrov made his Davis Cup debut for Bulgaria in 2008 as a 16-year-old.
 Playing in front of a home crowd in Plovdiv, the teenage Dimitrov compiled an undefeated record in both singles and doubles to promote his country into the second division of the Europe/Africa zone.
 A 17-year-old Dimitrov returned to the Bulgarian Davis Cup team for the first round of the Davis Cup Europe/Africa zone in 2009.
 Dimitrov was victorious in both his singles rubbers which led to a narrow 3–2 victory over Hungary.
 He would then take a few breaks from Davis Cup which would result in Bulgaria being relegated back to the lowest division of Davis Cup.

 Dimitrov would return to Davis Cup competition in 2012 as a top 100 player.
-The Bulgarians breezed through the round robin tournament held in their home city of Sofia and would once again be promoted to the second division of the Europe/Africa zone.
+The Bulgarians breezed through the round-robin tournament held in their home city of Sofia and would once again be promoted to the second division of the Europe/Africa zone.
 Dimitrov and the Bulgarian Davis Cup team have been unable to advance past the first round since being promoted but have been victorious in their two relegation ties.